Edsilia Rombley

-Throughout her career, Rombley has released eight studio albums and two top five singles in the Netherlands.
+Throughout her career, Rombley has released eight studio albums and two top ten singles in the Netherlands.

 Biography

 Rombley was born on 13 February 1978 in Amsterdam in the Netherlands.
 Her parents were from Aruba and Curaçao (Netherlands Antilles).

 1995–97: Dignity, talent show success

 The career of Rombley started in 1995, with Gracia Gorré, Karima Lemghari and Susan Haps in the group called Dignity.
 The name Dignity stands for Dignified Individuals Giving New Insight To You.
 A year later the singles "Talk To Me" and "Hold Me" from the compilation album "No Sweat" entered the charts.

 In 1996, Edsilia won the final of the Soundmixshow with a cover version of Oleta Adams' song, "I Just Had To Hear Your Voice".
 In 1997, her international reputation was established thanks to the profit of the European Soundmix Show, in which she sang the same song.
 That year she left Dignity and released her first solo single "Baby It's You".
 In 1997 she recorded her first album "Thuis" which was in assignment and exclusive for Douwe Egberts.